Ingredion (INGR) Q2 2017 Results - Earnings Call Transcript

 Operator

-Ladies and gentlemen, we'll now begin the question-and-answer session of today's conference.
 Our first question will come from the line of Robert Moskow of Credit Suisse.
 Please go ahead.

 Robert Moskow - Credit Suisse Securities (USA) LLC